sonatype/ossindex-maven/src/site/hugo/content/enforcer-rules/failorwarn.md

   - ossindex-maven-enforcer-rules
 ---
 {{% tag class="lead" %}}
+Rules may fail or produce warnings.
+{{% /tag %}}

 By default `BanVulnerableDependencies` will cause failures will cause `BUILD FAILURE` if any vulnerabilities are detected.
-{{% /tag %}}

 Example build output: